isovector/certainty-by-construction/src/book/Appendix1-Ring-Solving.lagda.md

 returning something of type `B`.
 Building such a thing is less difficult than it might seem at first blush.

-Recall in @sec:curry-uncurry, in which we discussed the curry/uncurry isomorphism, showing that it's always possible to transform between a curried function of the form `type:A -> B -> C`, and a tupled function of the form `type:A × B → C`.
+Recall in @sec:currying, in which we discussed the curry/uncurry isomorphism, showing that it's always possible to transform between a curried function of the form `type:A -> B -> C`, and a tupled function of the form `type:A × B → C`.
 This is exactly the same idea as what we'll need to implement